CarlesLlorens/Practical-Machine-Learning-Coursera-Course/README.md

 We use the Random Forest machine learning algorithm for this project.
 Random Forest is one of the most accurate machine learning algorithms available.
 For a data set large enough produce a very accurate classifier.
 For this algorithm, we decided partitioning the training dataset into two parts: the training part and de cros-validation part.
 The training part consists of 60% of the original training data and will be used to train the model.
-The cros-validation part consists of 40% of the original training part and will provide an out of sample estimate of how well the model will perform on the test set.
+The cros-validation part consists of 40% of the original training part and will provide an estimate of how well the model is when applied on the test set.

     # Partitioning the training dataset into two parts.
     # First part will be used to train the model (60% of the data).